codingforeternity/datascience/Play-Framework-Notes.md

 ### [Main Concepts for Scala](https://www.playframework.com/documentation/2.5.x/ScalaHome)

 #### [Forms](https://www.playframework.com/documentation/2.5.x/ScalaForms)
+* "In the success case, we’re sending a Redirect with a route to routes.Application.home here instead of rendering a view template.
+This pattern is called [Redirect after POST](https://en.wikipedia.org/wiki/Post/Redirect/Get), and is an excellent way to prevent duplicate form submissions."

 #### [Templates](https://www.playframework.com/documentation/2.5.x/ScalaTemplates)
 * "A template is like a function, so it needs parameters, which must be declared at the top of the template file."